PS3Xploit/PS3HEN/README.md

-# PS3HEN 2.1.1
+# PS3HEN 2.2.1

-stage0.bin is appended to actual stackframe, starting @ 0x00102000 in stackframe.bin
+stage0.bin is appended to actual stackframe

 MultiFW support has been added.
-Now supports both 4.82 CEX and 4.84 CEX
+[Supported Firmwares]

+* CEX OFW 4.82
+* CEX HFW 4.84.2

+** CFWs can be used for testing, but not recommended to use**